Erin’s Recipe Rundown

 I use coconut milk in place of regular milk and vegan cheese in place of sharp cheddar to make this dairy-free.
 It tastes just as delicious and you’d never know it’s dairy-free with all the sausage and onions/peppers!

-Once you’ve added all the ingredients into the casserole dish.
-You can cover the baking dish with plastic wrap and refrigerate the casserole.
-The next morning simply remove the plastic wrap and bake as instructed!
-Serve it with these gluten-free cinnamon rolls or gluten-free cranberry bread for a special breakfast!
+To Make-Ahead: After pouring the mixture into the prepared pan, cover the baking dish with plastic wrap and refrigerate the casserole overnight.
+The next morning, simply remove the plastic wrap and bake as instructed!
+Serve it with gluten-free donuts, gluten-free cinnamon rolls or gluten-free cranberry bread for a special breakfast!

-breakfast casserole on white plate with gold fork
+breakfast casserole on white plate with gold fork.

 breakfast casserole being served from white casserole dish

-4.98 from 136 votes
+4.99 from 161 votes

 Sausage Hashbrown Breakfast Casserole